AssistiveRoboticsUNH/smart-home-2/README.md

 ## Managing meshes
+Meshes are used to detect in which room the 3d position in unity frame is in.
+This is used to be able to tell where both hte robot and person are at.
+Every room that is referred to in the landmark has to be in the mesh. to do that:
+1) get a polyscan of the house and export it in glb format
+2) import the glb mesh of the house
+3) create planes to represent every room in the house
+4) extrude the plan in the z direction to cover the full height of the house
+5) TRIANGULATE all the planes
-Use Blender to view and edit mesh files.
-When exporting .obj files, make sure that Z is "up" and Y is "negative x".
-The values can be chosen from the export options.
+6) Exp as .obj files, **make sure that Z is "up" and Y is "negative x". ** The values can be chosen from the export options.

+Some Blender Keyborad shortcuts:
+         e extrude
+         g move to selected vertices
+         f connect vertices if only two are selected and fill objects if more than 2 vertices are selected P to separate

+#### todo: create a video

 ## NOTICE
 if not using colcon build --symlink-install when building you will need to create a symbolic link